-From 2009 to 2020, the global capacity of onshore wind turbines has increased from 157 to 707 GW.
-A further growth of 399 GW is expected in the years 2021 to 2025 (Lee and Zhao, 2021).
-With the expansion of wind energy and the decreased distance between turbines and local residents, the noise emission from wind turbines and its propagation has come into focus.
+From 2009 to 2020, the global capacity of onshore wind turbines increased from 157 to 707 GW.
+Further growth of 399 GW is expected in the years 2021 to 2025 (Lee and Zhao, 2021).
+With the expansion of wind energy and the decreased distance between turbines and local residents, the noise emission from wind turbines and its propagation have come into focus.
 This paper addresses the latter issue - the sound propagation of wind turbines.

 Various analytical and numerical modelling techniques have been applied to predict the outdoor noise propagation (Bérengier et al., 2003).
-The most well known physically based sound propagation models are the ray tracing and the parabolic equations
+The most well-known physically based sound propagation models are the ray-tracing and the parabolic equation (PE) methods.

-20 (PE) method.
 With a focus on low-level sources, most of the models are verified using the benchmark of Attenborough et al. (1995) and are partially validated with measured data.
-Performing and evaluating acoustic measurements requires a lot of effort and cost, especially for high-level sources such as wind turbines.
-As a result, numerical models for high-level sources have often been verified by analytical results (e.g. Lee et al. (2016); Cotté (2019)) or engineering models (e.g. Bolin and Boué (2009); Kaliski and Wilson (2011)) in the past, but are less validated by measured data.
+Performing and evaluating acoustic measurements requires a lot of effort and cost, especially for highlevel sources such as wind turbines.
+As a result, numerical models for high-level sources have often been verified by analytical results (e.g. Lee et al., 2016; Cotté, 2019) or engineering models (e.g. Bolin and Boué, 2009; Kaliski and Wilson, 2011) in the past but are less validated by measured data.

-- In addition to analytical solutions, Lee et al. (2016) compared numerical results with far-field acoustic measurements to validate the PE method.
-For this, two loudspeakers were placed at 20 and 80 m height of a meteorological mast and seven microphones were positioned at 2 m height and in 500 to 1700 m distance from the mast.
-Single tone frequencies (125, 250, 500, and 1000 Hz) were used as sources.
-In downwind direction, a good agreement between measurements and model was observed for both speaker heights.
-Since no turbulence was taken into account in the model, the sound level in upwind direction - 30 was strongly underestimated by the PE method.
+In addition to analytical solutions, Lee et al. (2016) compared numerical results with far-field acoustic measurements to validate the PE method.
+For this, two loudspeakers were placed at 20 and 80 m height on a meteorological mast, and seven microphones were positioned at 2 m height and at a 500 to 1700 m distance from the mast.
+Single tone frequencies (125, 250, 500 and 1000 Hz) were used as sources.
+In the downwind direction, good agreement between measurements and the model was observed for both speaker heights.
+Since no turbulence was taken into account in the model, the sound level in the upwind direction was greatly overestimated by the PE method.